-Attendance/participation: 13% Students are expected to attend each class and participate in workshops and discussions.
+Attendance/participation: 10% Students are expected to attend each class and participate in workshops, discussions and smaller group meetings.
+Do not be afraid to ask questions.
 Students are expected to work outside of class time to complete assignments.
 Creative projects often take much longer than written ones, so leave lots of time, and start early.
 You may run into unexpected technical issues.
-In-class exercises fall into this category for grading, as do pop guizzes.
+Iclass exercises fall into this category for grading, as do pop quizzes and reading responses.

-Assignment details will be handed out in class and will also be available on Owl.
-Media files will be submitted digitally to the project folder for each assignment on OWL, but OWL has difficulty with media files over 800mb, so you can hand in video assignments in class if files are too large.
-Text and other materials will be submitted as digital files unless otherwise specified.
-Keep a copy of all final movies stored outside of the lab on a portable drive (in case lab drives accidentally get erased).
+Assignment details will be available on Owl.
+Media files will be submitted digitally to the project folder for each assignment on OWL.
+OWL has had some difficulty with larger media files (over 500mb), you can try submitting via your dropbox, bring it to class on a drive and and we can transfer it.
+If you miss the day projects are due and you run into uploading issues, upload your project to vimeo or youtube and include the link in the assignment submission.
+YOu can bring a higher resolution copy to class the next week.

+Text and other materials will be submitted to the same area as video files in .pdf or .doc or pages format.
+Keep a copy of all final movies stored outside of the web on a portable drive (in case media accidentally get erased).

-All assignments, including digitally deposited projects, need to have your name clearly identifiable, as well as the assignment specified, e.g., Alterego_janedoe.mov
+All assignments, including digitally deposited projects, need to have your name in the filename, as well as the specific assignment, e.g., Uncanny_janedoe.mov